2019 Jamia Millia Islamia attack: Investigation

+After the violence, Jamia's VC Najma Akhtar addressed the media where she condemned the police action and said that the police entered the campus without permission.
 On 12 January, vice-chancellor Najma Akhtar said that she would approach the court to file an FIR against the Delhi Police.
 However, no FIR is filed yet.
 She also assured students that campus security would be improved.
 An internal probe by the Delhi police revealed that at least three bullets were fired during the crackdown.

 On 30 January, Delhi Police identified photos of 69 people suspected of being involved in violence and rioting during the protest against CAA in Jamia Nagar.